-This course covers fundamentals and theory of air conditioning (R12 and R134a), as well as techniques of service and diagnosis.
+Fundamentals and theory of air conditioning (R12 and R134a), as well as techniques of service and diagnosis.
 Recycling refrigerant and handling of hazardous materials are also covered.
 This course is designed to comply with the National Automotive Technicians Education Foundation (NATEF) objectives, enabling students to prepare for Automotive Service Excellence (ASE) certification.
+Field trips may be required.
 May be repeated three times.